Updated September 2021 - New Bonus Section: Improve Your Merchandising Management with Surefront Unified Product Collaboration Platform

 Pogtale - Modern planogramming software.
 It helps visual merchandisers design and iterate appealing and precise planograms.
 Their convenient mobile app can be used by store associates or facility managers to view planograms in the field.

-Improve Your Merchandising Management with Surefront PLM Software
+Improve Your Merchandising Management with Surefront's Unified PLM Tool

-Surefront PLM fights against this by unifying all the aforementioned tools into a clean, streamlined format that is accessible for your merchandising and product development teams, while being secure enough to keep your sensitive data safe.
-If you’re familiar with Product Lifecycle Management software, you need to unlearn most of what you know about the average tools.
-Surefront is elevating PLM software beyond a solution that simply helps product development teams.
+Surefront Unified Product Collaboration Platform fights against this by unifying PLM and the two other aforementioned tools into a clean, streamlined format.
+Our platform is accessible for your merchandising and product development teams, while being secure enough to keep your sensitive data safe.
+If you’re familiar with Product Lifecycle Management software, you need to unlearn most of what you know about the average platform.
+Surefront is elevating PLM tools beyond a solution that simply helps product development teams, into one that also facilitates your sales and data management processes... in a fraction of the time.

 We understand that half the battle is creating the right product for your buyers and customers.
-PLM software solves this by creating an ecosystem for development professionals to collaborate on tech packs and bill of materials (BOM) and more over a series of cycles that trims waste, optimizes the development process, and refines supply chain.
+Unified product collaboration tools solve this by creating an ecosystem for development professionals to collaborate on tech packs and bill of materials (BOM) and more over a series of cycles that trim waste, optimize the development process, and refine your supply chain.

 The other half of that battle is providing the right tools for merchandising teams to engage with 3rd party collaborators like suppliers and manufacturers.
-So, whether you’re in sales on the supplier side, or in merchandising and procurement on the retailer side, Surefront PLM provides you the tools to work with your external partners to view visual catalogs, product showcases, request quotes, and review purchase orders.
+So, whether you’re in sales on the supplier side, or in merchandising and procurement on the retailer side, Surefront Unified Product Collaboration Platform provides you the tools to work with your external partners to view visual catalogs, product showcases, list products, request quotes, and review purchase orders.
 This is the only cloud-based ecosystem that takes products from concept all the way to market, with all data and communications stored along the way.

 Empower your retail buyers and suppliers to communicate more effectively, manage data more responsibly, and bring products to market more efficiently.
-Surefront PLM is filling undeniable gaps for retailers while strengthening the supply chain with value-added tools for all key stakeholders.
+Surefront Unified Product Collaboration Platform is filling undeniable gaps for retailers, while strengthening the supply chain with value-added tools for all key stakeholders.

 Watch a demo now and see why retailers and suppliers are adopting Surefront as their single source of truth for everything from product development to merchandising to sales.